They can achieve many important personal and financial objectives, but their relationship to IRAs is complex

 Trusts have a truly ancient history: In Western society, they date back to the Middle Ages.
 They were established to enable someone to manage property while its owner was away, fighting in the Crusades.

 Although the instrument has developed since then, their purpose and underlying concept are the same: to safeguard wealth by establishing a vehicle to contain assets and a person to be responsible for them.

-While trusts now have many variations, the concept is the same: A trust is created when a person, called the grantor, signs a legal document spelling out the terms of the trust.
+A trust is created when a person, called the grantor, signs a legal document spelling out the terms of the trust.
 The grantor transfers property to the trust; the trust holds legal title to the property.
 The property is managed by a trustee (who may be the grantor in some situations) for the benefit of a beneficiary (who may also be the grantor).

-The trust must file an annual federal income tax return, Form 1041, listing income and expenses and showing income paid to the trust beneficiary on Schedule K-1 of Form 1041.
+Unlike the revocable trust, the irrevocable trust must file an annual federal income tax return, Form 1041, listing income and expenses and showing income paid to the trust beneficiary on Schedule K-1 of Form 1041.
 The trust is taxed on income retained by the trust; the beneficiary reports the income received from the trust on his or her personal return.

-Some Important Uses for Irrevocable Trusts
+Uses for Irrevocable Trusts

 Irrevocable trusts have many important uses, such as tax savings and asset protection.
 Here are some of them: